corbinmgraham/text/README.md

 ### About

+Unleash the world of Text.

+Message anyone, on, or off the grid,
+Hear your messages out-loud,
+Set yourself apart with a custom name and message signature.

+### Details

 The latest addition to the Text Batch family,
 Text. adds new functionality and integration to what Text Batch wished to accomplish.